resulumit/representations/content/home/hero.md

 [cta_alt]
   url = "registration"
   label = "Register for Events"

+[cta_note]
+  label = "Regular meetings every other Tuesday, at 18:00 CET, starting in January 2021"

 # Note.
 An optional note to show underneath the links.
 #  [cta_note]